pure100kim/WinchRack_Type2/V3/Readme.md

-The design of the sensor rail method is being changed to another style.
+The design of the sensor rail method is being changed to another style.<br>
 Many bearings will be removed.